 The reason other installers use it is that it is very quick to install – since there is no requirement to put any screws in place.
 It is a good way of cutting corners and being in and out in a day or two.
 But it is not yet fully tested.

 We don’t use Click Fit, we use the K2 system.

 The risk of the Click Fit system is that the panels and potentially the roof covering / battens as well could quite simply be blown off the roof in the high October / November winds that we have had in recent years.

 Putting solar panels on your roof is like putting a sail on the roof.
 There needs to be a gap behind the panels for ventilation purposes.
 The wind can get behind this and rip the panels / and or roof off the house.
 This won’t happen if the correct fixings have been used, but it might well happen if the fixings are inadequate.
 It might not happen this year but it might happen in five or ten years’ time.

 Many solar PV companies are in fact marketing organisations.
 They do not actually carry out the installation themselves, they just ‘sell the business’ and then pass it on.

 In this case you need to be aware of what happens if there is a problem with the installation.
 Who will sort it out, who is giving the warranty for the work?
 You should also ask about quality control – how does the company you are contracting with make sure their subcontractor carries the work out correctly?

-Apart from bringing in the ocassional extra pair of hands on an installation team, Spirit Solar does not use subcontractors to install systems.
+Apart from bringing in the occasional extra pair of hands on an installation team, Spirit Energy does not use subcontractors to install systems.
 The only subcontractors we use are scaffolders.
 We vet these very carefully, checking their insurance and health and safety policy.
 We require scaff tags on all of our scaffolding.